Tanishk-exe/mnist-digit-classification-ann/README.md

 ###What I Did

-*Loaded the MNIST dataset
+-Loaded the MNIST dataset

-*Normalized the pixel values
+-Normalized the pixel values
 *Flattened the 28x28 images
 *Built an ANN using TensorFlow/Keras
 *Trained the model and tested its accuracy